List of BAMMA events: BAMMA 7: Trigg vs. Wallhead

 Tom Watson was originally set to defend his Middleweight Championship against Frank Trigg.
 However, on 9 August, it was announced that Watson had to pull out due to a back injury and was replaced with Jim Wallhead.

 BAMMA held its first ever British Middleweight title fight to crown the first champion in their new British title division aimed at developing a British champion in each weight class.

 Paul Daley fought Jordan Radev in his second BAMMA appearance.
 Daley ended up missing the welterweight weight limit by 6 pounds on the day of the weigh ins.
 The bout still went on at a catchweight of 176 pounds.

-BAMMA will also hold its very first bantamweight bout with Érik Pérez vs. James Brum on the undercard.
+BAMMA will also hold its very first bantamweight bout with Erik Pérez vs. James Brum on the undercard.

-Efrain Escudero was scheduled to face Tim Radcliffe in a lightweight bout.
+Efraín Escudero was scheduled to face Tim Radcliffe in a lightweight bout.
 However, on 6 September, it was announced that visa issues prevented his travel to the United Kingdom.

 Rob Sinclair was supposed to defend his World Lightweight Championship against Leonardo Santos.
 The bout, however, was canceled after Santos refused to fly to the event.
 Diego Vital stepped up on one day's notice to take the fight.